alterNERDtive/the_vault-tweaks/README.md

 This little companion mod for the Vault mod of the Vault Hunters mod pack fixes a few bugs and brings a couple QoL and balance changes.

-All of these can be individually toggled and configured in a server config file.
-Bug fixes are enabled, balance changes disabled by default.

 If you enable the changes that affect expertises, I recommend a full expertise reset after installing this mod.

 ## Configuration